EXCLUSIVE-Saudi Arabia doubles Q2 Russian fuel oil imports for power generation

 Saudi Arabia has also imported more Russian fuel oil via the Middle East oil hub of Fujairah in the United Arab Emirates, traders said.

-Fujairah has received 1.17 million tonnes of Russian fuel oil so far this year, according to ship tracking, compared to 0.9 million in the same period last year.
+Fujairah has received 1.17 million tonnes of Russian fuel oil so far this year, according to ship tracking, compared with 0.9 million in the same period last year.

 An extra 0.9 million could be delivered to Fujairah in July alone, according to shiptracking, bringing the total to 2.1 million so far this year, exceeding the 1.64 million tonnes for the whole of 2021.